Specialised servicing and risk management

-We are one of just nine category-one members of the London Metal Exchange (LME) and have had a ring trading team for over 25 years – our category-one membership gives us the right to trade on this unique open-outcry market.
+We are one of just eight Category 1 members of the London Metal Exchange (LME) and have had a ring trading team for over 25 years.
+The membership gives us the right to trade on its unique open-outcry market.
 Our team is one of the largest and most respected, executing a significant proportion of market activity.
 Our traders, brokers and clerks spend their morning at our office before heading to the exchange’s modern trading floor in Finsbury Square.

 The Fund Services team is made up of seasoned market professionals with decades of expertise that will help you navigate and understand the array of products and services available.

 We provide specialist access to over 20 exchanges covering listed financial, equity, commodity and FX futures and options, as well as access to cash fixed income and OTC FX.
 Offering both electronic (FIX) API and voice-execution solutions, we provide trade assistance and liquidity sourcing for an extensive range of markets through a single access point.